Jageshwar Prasad Khalish

 Jageshwar Prasad Khalish (8 November 1894 – 27 April 1980) was an Indian Shayar and politician from Gaya, Bihar.
-He joined Indian National Congress in 1916, and from 1931 to 1934 presided over the Gaya Congress Committee.
+He joined the Indian National Congress in 1916, and from 1931 to 1934 presided over the Gaya Congress Committee.
 Khalish participated in the Quit India Movement.
-After Independence of India, he was elected to Bihar Legislative Assembly in 1952, and from 1960 to 1972, he served as the member of Bihar Legislative Council.
+After Independence Day, he was elected to the Bihar Legislative Assembly in 1952, and from 1960 to 1972, he served as the member of Bihar Legislative Council.

 Khalish Park in Gaya was established in the name of Jageshwar Prasad Khalish in 1947 which was known to be Davis Park before Independence.

 Biography

 Early life

 Jageshwar Prasad Khalish was born on 8 November 1894 in the village of Nadra, Khizarsarai Block, Gaya, Bihar to the family of Kashinath and was named "Jageshwar Prasad".
 The title of "Khalish" was awarded to him by his teacher Khwaja Ishrat Lucknowi because of his Shayaris.

 Student life

-Being from a poor family he was unable to go any school for his higher studies, he did his basic schooling from Madarsa, he was a self-taught man in Hindi, Urdu, English and Arthashastra.
+Being from a poor family he was unable to go any school for his higher studies, thus he did his basic schooling from Madarsa.
+He self-taught himself Hindi, Urdu, English, and Arthashastra.

-Students have done their Doctor of Philosophy on Jageshwar Prasad Khalish in Urdu and Mordern History course studies.
+Students have done their Doctor of Philosophy on Jageshwar Prasad Khalish in Urdu and modern history course studies.